AET-CS/aet-cs.github.io/white/ML/lessons/jupyter-python-intro.md

 - `C` copy the cell to the clipboard
 - `V` paste the cell on the clipboard
 - `D` delete the cell
-- `C` convert a cell to markdown style
+- `M` convert a cell to markdown style
 - `Y` convert a markdown cell back to Input style

 You can also drag a selected cell around the notebook with the mouse.
 You should also get familiar with the menu bar and toolbars.
 There are several useful operations hidden there.
 For example, *rerun all cells* is handy as is *Clear Outputs of all cells*